DAILY DISCIPLINE #108

 There is one aspect of the portrait painted in the last study that we didn't cover.
 It deserves a study on its own because so much space is given to it.
 Man in his neglect of God had become religious.

-"What! you say, I thought it was good to be religious!
+But, isn't it good to be religious?
 Doesn't God want us to do certain things for Him like go to church or say our prayers?
-I hope that you'll be able to answer your own question after this study.
+I hope that you'll be able to answer these questions after this study.
 Certainly God loves the praise and worship of His people.
 But we'll soon see that man likes "to do his own thing" while appeasing God at the same time.
 So, the real question for us to be honest about is this........

 Usually a change in behavior can first be traced to a change in attitude.
 You may not be totally aware that your attitudes have changed but you can be certain of it when your actions are different from what they once were.
 We find in our studies that Israel as a society had changed a great deal.
 Let's look at what changed first on the inside.

 Day 1- In what way were they becoming like their forefathers?